lainio/err2/README.md

 	...
 ```

-Especially powerful feature is that even if some assertion violation happens
+A compelling feature is that even if some assertion violation happens during the
-during the execution of called functions like above `NewWebOfTrust()` function
+execution of called functions like the above `NewWebOfTrust()` function instead
-instead of the actual Test function, **it's reported as normal test failure.**
+of the actual Test function, **it's reported as a standard test failure.** That
-That means that we don't need to open our internal pre- and post-conditions just
+means we don't need to open our internal pre- and post-conditions just for
-for testing. **We can share the same assertions between runtime and test
+testing. **We can share the same assertions between runtime and test
 execution.**

-Only minus is that test coverage figures are too conservatives.
+The only minus is that test coverage figures are too conservative.
 The code that
 uses design-by-contract assertions is typically much more robust what the actual
 test coverage results tell you.
-However, this's well know problem with test
+However, this's a well-known problem with test
-coverage metric in generally.
+coverage metric in general.

 ## Code Snippets